 Commissions and Related Fees - Commissions and Related Fees include commissions received from customers for the execution of agency-based brokerage transactions in listed and over-the-counter equities.
 The execution of each trade order represents a distinct performance obligation and the transaction price at the point in time of trade order execution is fixed.
 Trade execution is satisfied at the point in time that the customer has control of the asset and as such, fees are recorded on a trade date basis or, in the case of payments under commission sharing arrangements, when earned.
 The Company also earns subscription fees for the sales of research.
-The delivery of research under subscription arrangements represents a distinct performance obligation is satisfied.
+The delivery of research under subscription arrangements represents a distinct performance obligation that is satisfied over time.
+The fees are fixed and are recognized over the period in which the performance obligation is satisfied.
 Cash received before the subscription period ends is initially recorded as deferred revenue (a contract liability) in Other Current Liabilities on the Consolidated Statements of Financial Condition, and is recognized in Commissions and Related Fees on the Consolidated Statements of Operations ratably over the period in which the related services are rendered.